 Education courses at the 400-level required for licensure are not eligible.
-At least two thirds of semester hours accumulated in master’s and all of the last 30 semester hours accumulated must be in 500- or 600-level courses.
+At least 2/3 of semester hours accumulated in master’s and all of the last 30 semester hours accumulated must be in 500- or 600-level courses.
 The EdS thesis must be approved by the student’s committee prior to submission to the Office of Graduate Studies for final approval and acceptance.
 The student must register for thesis hours during this time.
 Six hours of course work must be from outside the department.
-No more than six hours may be transferred from another institution.
+No more than 6 hours may be transferred from another institution.
 At least 15 hours, excluding the thesis or research project must be at or beyond the 500 level.
-At least three hours must be at the 600 level.
+At least 3 hours must be at the 600 level.
 A comprehensive examination is required.

 To view the course of study

 Please follow this link to the UT Graduate Catalog.

 - Select the appropriate catalog from the dropdown menu on the right.